ubports/system-image/ini-manpage.rst

     number.

 tempdir
-    A directory on the local file system that can be used to store temporary files.
+    The base temporary directory on the local file system.
+When any of the system-image processes run, a secure subdirectory inside `tempdir` will be created for the duration of the process.

 logfile
     The file where logging output will be sent.